-- the opportunity to be a member of your own state professional association
+- Opportunity to be a member of your own state professional organization.

-- continuing profession education programs through seminars and classes in the area of auction specialization
+- Continuing education programs through seminars and classes in the area of auction specialization.

-- the opportunity to attend the KAA board of directors quarterly business meetings, open to all KAA members
+- The opportunity to attend the KAA Board of Directors quarterly meetings, open to all KAA members.

-- advice if requested, concerning professional ethics, state or local sale taxes, license laws, permits involving the auctions business Note: the KAA does not give legal advice, only a lawyer can provide legal advice.
+- Advice if requested, concerning professional ethics, state or local sales tax, license laws, permits involving the auction business.
+Note: The KAA does not give legal advice.

-- as a Kansas Auctioneers Association, Inc. member you are not required to be a member of the National Auctioneers Association, however, you are urged to join the NAA and get involved on the National level
+As a Kansas Auctioneers Association member you are not required to be a member of the National Auctioneers Association, however, you are urged to join the NAA and get involved on the National level as well.

-We urge you to give serious consideration to becoming a member of the Kansas Auctioneers Association, Inc. If you are presently a member of the KAA we hope you will continue to contribute your time and efforts for the benefit of your profession and your association.
+We urge you to give serious consideration to becoming a member of the Kansas Auctioneers Association.
+If you are presently a member of the KAA we hope you will continue to contribute your time and efforts for the benefit of your profession and your association.

-Being a KAA member is just like anything else you do, whether it is your family, church or business, “You get out of it, what you put into it”.
+Being a KAA member is just like anything else you do in your personal or professional life, “You get out of it, what you put into it”.